-I am an experienced integrative Psychotherapist working in private practice, online and within Relate centres.
-I have extensive experience helping couples and individuals through Relationship therapy.
-I am also qualified and specialise in working with sex and porn addiction, both with individual clients or working with addicts and their partners, individually and in couple recovery.
+We experienced integrative Psychotherapist working in private practice, online and within Relate centres.
+We have extensive experience helping couples and individuals through Relationship therapy.
+We are also qualified and specialise in working with sex and porn addiction, both with individual clients or working with addicts and their partners, individually and in couple recovery.

-My approach is an integration of predominantly Psychodynamic and Systemic theories, I also however have training in other areas to give me as many tools as possible to help you.
-I offer a safe, calm and confidential environment in which we can explore your reasons for seeking therapy and navigate beginning to make positive change and reaching your goals.
-I am here to support you, to hear your story and use my expertise to help you find the best solution for you, as an individual or as a couple.
+Our approach is an integration of predominantly Psychodynamic and Systemic theories, we also however have training in other areas to give us as many tools as possible to help you.
+We offer a safe, calm and confidential environment in which we can explore your reasons for seeking therapy and navigate beginning to make positive change and reaching your goals.
+We are here to support you, to hear your story and use my expertise to help you find the best solution for you, as an individual or as a couple.

-I have supported 100’s of individuals and couples to work through difficult and often heartbreaking times, I hope I can also help you.
+With a combined experience of over 30 years counselling we have supported 100’s of individuals and couples to work through difficult and often heartbreaking times, We hope we can also help you.

 Integrative counselling posits that there are many ways to explore and understand psychology and behaviour, there is no one approach that can have all of the answers.